Leo Kinnunen: International breakthrough

 In 1969, Kinnunen made a complete switch to circuit racing and won the Nordic Challenge Cup, predecessor of the popular Interserie, with two wins and a second place at Keimola Motor Stadium after a close battle with Jochen Rindt.
-He was then invited to test a Porsche 917 at Österreichring and made such an impression that he was hired to partner Pedro Rodriguez in the World Sportscar Championship.
-The pair surprised the racing world by winning the first race, 24 Hours of Daytona, and went on to win the overall championship for Porsche.
+In October he was then invited to test a Porsche 917 at Österreichring and made such an impression that he was hired by JWA to partner Pedro Rodriguez in the World Sportscar Championship.
+The pair surprised the racing world by winning the first race, 1970 24 Hours of Daytona, and went on to win three more rounds in the championship for Porsche.
 For Kinnunen, however, this was unsatisfying time.
 The car was built for Rodriguez' measurements and driving style, and after Kinnunen managed to quickly outpace him with his own set-ups, he wasn't allowed to modify the car to suit his style anymore.
-His chance to shine finally came at Targa Florio with the new Porsche 908/03 as Rodriguez was ill on the race day.
-On the final lap of the race, Kinnunen set a time of 33'36min, breaking the old lap record by 1½ minutes.
-This is still the fastest ever time recorded for the Sicilian road circuit.
+His chance to shine finally came at the 1970 Targa Florio with the new Porsche 908/03 as Rodriguez was ill on race day.
+Having raced more laps than most others on the 72 km long mountain roads, and in need to pass a Ferrari for second place, on the final lap of the race, Kinnunen set a time of 33'36min, breaking the old lap record by 1½ minutes.
+With the Targa being discontinued as an all-out race a few years later, this remains as the all-time fastest ever lap time recorded for the Sicilian road circuit.